Today we’re looking at the Best Dip Station UK out there for under the £200 mark. (With some bargain finds coming in at substantially less than that).

 Another plus with this kind of bars is that you can adjust where you grip depending on your and height.
 This easy self-adjustment means you’ll be comfortable and in the right position when you’re doing your dips.

 Good customer support

 Another thing to be aware of is that this style of dip station is a bit on the clunky side.
-If you’re planning to move it around before training, be prepared for some chunks take out of doors and a few whacked ankles.
-Ideally, have somewhere you can setup and keep this one ready.
+If you’re planning to move it around before training, be prepared for some chunks taken out of door frames and a few whacked ankles.
+Ideally, have somewhere you can set up and keep this one ready.

 Verdict: This simple design should last a lifetime.
 It’s robust, sturdy and there’s really nothing to maintain or worry about, except your next set.
 The V-shaped bars are comfortable and the price is decent.
 A gym quality dip station.

 - No grip on the step-up bar

 - Clunky to move around

 - How to fit a pull-up bar at home

 - Why Is It So Hard To Do A Pull-Up?
 Easy Home Pull-up Guide